 During the course of your tenancy, your Property Manager will inspect your property periodically.
 You will be provided at least 7 days notice and can expect the first inspection to be carried out within the first three months of moving into your new property.

-We will be checking on cleanliness, kitchen and bathroom condition and upkeep, damage caused, number of occupants, unauthorized housing of pets, any repairs and maintenance required and general upkeep of the property and condition of the yard and gardens.
+We will be checking on cleanliness, kitchen and bathroom condition, build up of mould/soap scum in showers/baths on walls, any damage caused, number of occupants, unauthorized housing of pets, any repairs and maintenance required and general upkeep of the property and condition of the yard and gardens.

 We regularly conduct external drive by inspections; in this event access to the property is not required and our property managers will not enter the property under any circumstances.

 Our office retains a duplicate key to all of our properties for emergency access.
 Unfortunately locks can only be changed, added to or altered after you have obtained written permission from your property manager and landlord.
 If you need to change any security device after obtaining written permission it will be on the condition you engage a qualified and approved locksmith and supply us with any new key or security device at your cost within 7 days.